After a night of uncertainty, NASA's Artemis moon rocket takes to the skies

 The dramatic, long-awaited rocket launch, swathed in darkness, marked a major milestone for NASA, which is hoping to put the first woman and first person of color on the lunar surface by 2025.

 The agency has named this lunar program Artemis, after the twin sister of Apollo, and hopes to reclaim some of the glory of its Apollo-era moon landings.
-NASA's last Apollo mission to the moon happened nearly a half-century ago, in December of 1972, when the venerable Saturn V rocket thundered up from Florida's Kennedy Space Center.
+NASA's last Apollo mission to the moon happened nearly a half-century ago, in December of 1972, when the venerable Saturn V rocket thundered up from the Florida launch site.

 NASA has been trying to launch its Artemis rocket for months, but was stymied by technical glitches and two hurricanes.